 Drawbacks to Removing Your Termination Benefit

-- If you withdraw your funds but you decide to teach again in Alberta, you’ll be starting from scratch with your pensionable service.
-Your previous service in the plans no longer applies, so while you may be able to buy back that service at a later date, it can be expensive and there are limitations.
+- If you withdraw your funds but you decide to teach again with an ATRF employer, you’ll be starting from scratch with your pensionable service.
+Your previous service in the plans no longer applies, so while you may be able to buy back that service at a later date, it can be more expensive than the amount originally received and there are limitations.

 - Being responsible for the outcome of your retirement investments.

 - If the outcome is poor, you may end up with less retirement income than you would if you had left it in the plans.